Welcome to leading critical thinking test 2023 Watson Glaser test practice.

 Passing Watson Glaser Test section Interpretation

-INSTRUCTIONS for Watson glaser Test’s Interpretation sub-test:
+INSTRUCTIONS for Watson Glaser Test’s Interpretation sub-test:

 This section asks you to interpret the meaning or significance of a passage of information, and decide whether a number of conclusions can logically follow.